Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Background

 \section{Background}

 \paragraph{Current Robustness Evaluation Protocols.} The evaluation of machine learning models in non-\textit{i.i.d} scenario have been studied for more than a decade, and one of the pioneers is probably \emph{domain adaptation} \citep{ben2010theory}.
 In domain adaptation, the community trains the model over data from one distribution and tests the model with samples from a different distribution; in \emph{domain generalization} \citep{muandet2013domain}, the community trains the model over data from several related distributions and test the model with samples from yet another distribution.
-A popular benchmark dataset used in domain generalization study is the PACS dataset \citep{li2017deeper}, which consists of images from seven categories and four domains (photo, art, cartoon, and sketch), and the community studies the empirical performance of models when trained over three of the domains and tested over the remaining one.
-To facilitate the development of cross-domain robust image classification, the community has introduced several benchmarks, such as PACS \citep{li2017deeper}, ImageNet-A \citep{hendrycks2021natural}, ImageNet-C \citep{hendrycks2019benchmarking}, ImageNet-Sketch \citep{wang2019learning}, and collective benchmarks integrating multiple datasets such as DomainBed \citep{gulrajani2020search}, WILDS \citep{koh2021wilds}, and OOD Bench \citep{ye2021ood}.
+To facilitate the development of cross-domain robust image classification, the community has introduced several benchmarks, such as PACS \citep{li2017deeper}, ImageNet-A \citep{hendrycks2021natural}, ImageNet-C \citep{hendrycks2019benchmarking}, ImageNet-Sketch \citep{wang2019learning}, and collective benchmarks integrating multiple datasets such as WILDS \citep{koh2021wilds}, and OOD Bench \citep{ye2021ood}.

 While these datasets clearly maintain the underlying image-label structure of the images, a potential issue is that these evaluation datasets are fixed once collected.
 Thus, if the community relies on these fixed benchmarks repeatedly to rank methods, eventually the selected best method may not be a true reflection of the world, but a model that can fit certain datasets exceptionally well.
 This phenomenon has been discussed by several textbooks \citep{duda1973pattern,friedman2001elements}.
 While recent efforts in evaluating collections of datasets \citep{gulrajani2020search,koh2021wilds,ye2021ood} might alleviate the above potential hazards of ``model selection with test set'', a dynamic process of generating evaluation datasets will certainly further mitigate this issue.